Wearable technology: Issues and concerns

 The FDA drafted a guidance for low risk devices advises that personal health wearables are general wellness products if they only collect data on weight management, physical fitness, relaxation or stress management, mental acuity, self-esteem, sleep management, or sexual function.
-This was due to the privacy risks that were surrounding the devices.
-As more and more of the devices were being used as well as improved soon enough these devices would be able to tell if a person is showing certain health issues and give a course of action.
-With the rise of these devices being consumed so to the FDA drafted this guidance in order to decrease risk of a patient in case the app doesn't function properly.
+With the rise of these devices being consumed so to the FDA drafted this guidance in order to decrease risk of a patient in case the app does not function properly.
 It is argued the ethics of it as well because although they help track health and promote independence there is still an invasion of privacy that ensues to gain information.
 This is due to the huge amounts of data that has to be transferred which could raise issues for both the user and the companies if a third partied gets access to this data.
 There was an issue with Google Glass that was used by surgeons in order to track vital signs of a patient where it had privacy issues relating to third party use of non-consented information.
 The issue is consent as well when it comes to wearable technology because it gives the ability to record and that is an issue when permission is not asked when a person is being recorded.

 Compared to smartphones, wearable devices pose several new reliability challenges to device manufacturers and software developers.
 Limited display area, limited computing power, limited volatile and non-volatile memory, non-conventional shape of the devices, abundance of sensor data, complex communication patterns of the apps, and limited battery size—all these factors can contribute to salient software bugs and failure modes, such as, resource starvation or device hangs.
 Moreover, since many of the wearable devices are used for health purposes (either monitoring or treatment), their accuracy and robustness issues can give rise to safety concerns.
 Some tools have been developed to evaluate the reliability and the security properties of these wearable devices.
 The early results point to a weak spot of wearable software whereby overloading of the devices, such as through high UI activity, can cause failures.

+Privacy and security risks still remain significant concerns in the use of health monitoring wearables.
+As these devices collect and transmit sensitive health data, they become vulnerable to cyberattacks and unauthorized data access.
+The Strava fitness tracking app inadvertently exposed the location of U.S. military personnel in conflict zones like Syria and Iraq.
+Strava's "heat map" feature revealed the presence of military bases and allowed access to sensitive information such as users' names, movement patterns, and heart rates.